grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This also requires you to know ahead of time which regions actually exist in the metrics table.

-With the Partition by values transformer, you can now issue a single query and split the results by unique (enum) values from one or more columns (fields) of your choosing.
-In this case, Region.
+With the _Partition by values_ transformer, you can now issue a single query and split the results by unique (`enum`) values from one or more columns (`fields`) of your choosing.
+The following example uses `Region`.

 `SELECT Time, Region, Value FROM metrics WHERE Time > ‘2022-10-20’`